-- 21. If you are an international student, in most cases you will need a visa under the Student Route to study on campus at the University.
+- 22. If you are an international student, in most cases you will need a Student Route Visa to study on campus at the University.
 Further information about visas can be found on the Government's website here and on the University's website here.
-You will also be subject to any relevant policies and procedures applicable to international students issued from time to time by the University's UKVI team and International Office, for example in relation to your Confirmation of Acceptance of Studies. - 22.
+You will also be subject to any relevant policies and procedures applicable to international students issued from time to time by the University's UKVI team and International Office, for example in relation to your Confirmation of Acceptance of Studies.
+The University's CAS Issuing Policy can be found here. - 23.
 As a student studying with a Student Visa if you require an Academic Technology Approval Scheme (ATAS) certificate, you will need to ensure that you have obtained this before making your visa application.
-Failure to have your ATAS certificate (if applicable) at the time of your visa application, can lead to a visa refusal.

-- 23. Most visa types, including Student Visas, will have work conditions attached to them.
+Failure to have your ATAS certificate (if applicable) at the time of your visa application, can lead to a visa refusal. - 24.
+Most visa types, including Student Visas, will have work conditions attached to them.
 It is your responsibility to comply with the terms and conditions in your visa.
-During term-time, undergraduate students may only work for a maximum of 20 hours per week (irrespective of whether you have scheduled study dates).
-Different rules apply to postgraduate students; more information can be found on the University's website here. - 24.
-If your visa is revoked for any reason, the University reserves the right to withdraw the offer and/or terminate its contract with you.
-If you are found to be in breach of your visa conditions, the University will withdraw you from your course and report the breach to the Home Office. - 25.
-As a student subject to any type of immigration control while in the UK, it is your responsibility to ensure that you have valid leave throughout your period of study at the University.
-As an international student studying under a Student Visa you will be subject to the attendance monitoring process set out in the Student Attendance Policy.
+During term-time, undergraduate students and postgraduate taught students may only work for a maximum of 20 hours per week (irrespective of whether you have scheduled study dates).
+Different rules apply to Postgraduate research students and students on any courses below degree level (such as foundation courses or pre-sessional English courses); more information can be found on the University's website here. - 25.
+If you are found to be in breach of your visa conditions, the University may withdraw you from your course and report the breach to the Home Office.
+In addition, as a Student Route Visa holder, if you are found to pose a risk to the University's Sponsor Licence, the University reserves the right to withdraw you from your course and report this to the Home Office with immediate effect. - 26.
+If your visa is revoked for any reason, the University reserves the right to withdraw the offer made and/or terminate its contract with you.
+If you are found to be in breach of your visa conditions, the University will withdraw you from your course and report the breach to the Home Office.

+- 27. As a student subject to immigration control while in the UK, it is your responsibility to ensure that you have valid leave throughout your period of study at the University.
+As an international student studying under a Student Visa you will be subject to the attendance monitoring process set out in the Student Attendance and Engagement Policy.
 You may also be subject to additional attendance requirements to ensure that the University can meet its legal obligations and that you fulfil the conditions of your visa.
-If you have low attendance and engagement, then the University may withdraw you from your course and report the breach to the Home Office. - 26.
-To ensure ongoing adherence with its legal responsibilities the University reserves the right to ask you to present your evidence of immigration leave in the UK at any point during your studies with the University.
+If you have low levels of attendance and engagement, then the University may withdraw you from your course and report the breach to the Home Office. - 28.
+To ensure ongoing adherence with its legal responsibilities the University reserves the right to ask you to present your evidence of immigration leave/Right to Study in the UK at any point during your studies with the University.
 Failure to provide such evidence, within a reasonable period of time, may result in the University terminating its contract with you.